 Cannabis is a hot topic today as it is filled with controversy on whether it’s overall good or bad for your health.
 In this article, we have taken some of the leading research on Cannabis as it specifically relates to CBD for kids with anger.

-The first step in understanding if CBD is good for kids, is to understand what CBD is and how it works.
+The first step in understanding if CBD for kids is good, is to understand what CBD is and how it works.

 Marijuana is a form of cannabis that contains more than .3% (and even up to 30%) THC.